Minerals and Waste Local Plan privacy statement

 Who we are

-Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
-When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
+KCC collects, uses and is responsible for certain personal information about you.
+When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and the Data Protection Act 2018.
+We are responsible as ‘controller’ of that personal information.
+The Planning Applications Group, as the minerals and waste planning authority for Kent, has a statutory duty to prepare a plan for waste management capacity and mineral provision in accordance with the Planning and Compulsory Purchase Act 2004 (‘the act’) and the Town and Country Planning (Local Planning) (England) Regulation 2012 (‘the regulations’).
 Our Data Protection Officer is Benjamin Watts.

 Information collected by us

 In the course of providing a minerals and waste planning service, we collect the following personal information when you provide it to us:

 - any other information that you may provide to us within your correspondence.

 We also collect ‘special category data’ (personal data which is more sensitive and is treated with extra care and protection, for example race and ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about health, and genetic and biometric data) if it is provided to us.